jvillarreal7/pokemon-list/README.md

 Console app that fetches a list of Pokémon from Bulbapedia within a specified generation range.

 ## Installation and usage
 - Download and install [Python 3](https://www.python.org/downloads/) if you don't have it.
-Version 3.9 is recommended.
+3.9 is recommended but any version 3.6 and up *should* work.
 - Clone the repo, preferrably create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html) and run `pip install -r requirements.txt` using a terminal in the root directory.
 - To execute the script just run `python generate_pokemon.py` in the terminal while in the root directory, though this may vary slightly depending on how your Python path is configured, just make sure it's pointing to your Python 3 installation and you should be fine.
 - After this, a `pokemon_list.txt` should be generated in the root directory.
 Feel free to use that for whatever you need.